Saša Ćurčić: International career

 Ćurčić's international football career that spanned seven years during the 1990s, started and ended with away friendlies versus Brazil.
 Ivica Osim gave the 19-year-old his debut in late October 1991 in Varginha vs Brazil when the country was still called SFR Yugoslavia.
 He came on as the 46th minute substitute for Siniša Mihajlović.
+His final international was for the Serbia and Montenegro team in September 1998.

 Coaching career

 As of June 2018, Ćurčić ran a football academy in West London prior to a short period as a coach with the Palace for Life Foundation.

+In November 2021 Ćurčić became manager of Serbian League Belgrade club Borac Lazarevac but resigned in April 2022.

 Personal life

 On 5 May 2007, Ćurčić entered the Serbian Celebrity Big Brother house and won the contest on 3 June 2007 winning €50,000.
 The reality show win led to resurgence of popularity for him in Serbia, and he appeared in a series of TV commercials for Mobile Telephony of Serbia as well as on various talk and singing shows such as Oralno doba, Zvezde Granda, etc. On 2 August 2008, more than seven years after he stopped playing, Ćurčić played the first of his two testimonial matches.
-This, the first part of his official farewell to football, pitted Partizan 1994 team consisting of former FK Partizan players from the late 1980s and early 1990s such as Zoran Mirković, Predrag Spasić, Dragan Ćirić, Saša Čurović, etc. against FK Pionir from Besni Fok, one of the teams where Ćurčić played youth football and also a team where he coached the youth squad. Ćurčić played one half for each of the teams.
+This, the first part of his official farewell to football, pitted Partizan 1994 team consisting of former FK Partizan players from the late 1980s and early 1990s such as Zoran Mirković, Predrag Spasić, Dragan Ćirić, Dejan Čurović, etc. against FK Pionir from Besni Fok, one of the teams where Ćurčić played youth football and also a team where he coached the youth squad. Ćurčić played one half for each of the teams.
 Partizan 1994 won 2–0.
 The match was played at a ground in Besni Fok.

 On 20 September 2009, Ćurčić started appearing on another reality contest – this time it was Farma, locally franchised version of the Swedish series The Farm.
 He left the programme on his own initiative within weeks.

 It was rumoured that Ćurčić had been approached by the UK's Channel 4 to participate in the British Celebrity Big Brother series in 2010, after having appeared and won the Serbian equivalent two years earlier, however nothing came of that.